 9. Trust Account Reconciliation Report

-Ties trust account bank balances to per-loan ledgers on a monthly basis.
-The single most-audited report in the stack and the one regulators read first.
+This report ties trust account bank balances to per-loan ledgers on a monthly basis — the single most-audited document in the stack and the one regulators read first.

 - Reconciles bank statement to subsidiary loan ledgers